-For Burning Man 2005, Mabel and I built a photobooth onto the back of my Cushman meter maid buggy.
+Burning BoofFor Burning Man 2005, Mabel and I built a photobooth onto the back of my Cushman meter maid buggy.
 What an experience, and you can see the pics it took here: Burning Man 2005, and now Burning Man 2006.
+Here's Herman, my daily driver in San Francisco for 5 years, in either better or worse times, depending on your perspective:

 Here he is the day we bought him into Dave's shop to chop him down to build a better boof.
 This is nine days before the start of Burning Man, yikes: